Danodya/pyslides/README.md

 - **Annotations**: You can add text and pen annotations to your slides, which are saved and can be reloaded with the presentation.

 - **Spotlight and Highlight Modes**: These modes allow you to emphasize parts of your slide during the presentation.

+- **Zoom Mode**: Zoom mode allows you to specifically show the part of the slide by zooming the location.

 - **Fullscreen and Windowed Modes**: Easily toggle between fullscreen and windowed modes with proper scaling of annotations.